erSubhashThapa/100daysofcode/r1-log.md

    ## JavaScript is Single Threaded

-   *JavaScript is Single Threaded*: I've hear this before, but [this page](https://medium.com/codebuddies/getting-to-know-asynchronous-javascript-callbacks-promises-and-async-await-17e0673281ee) finally explained this idea well by comparing javascript to other langauges that are multi threaded:
+   *JavaScript is Single Threaded*: I've heard this before, but [this page](https://medium.com/codebuddies/getting-to-know-asynchronous-javascript-callbacks-promises-and-async-await-17e0673281ee) finally explained this idea well by comparing javascript to other langauges that are multi threaded:

    >In programming languages like e.g Java or C# the “main program flow” happens on the main thread or process and “the occurrence of events independently of the main program flow” is the spawning of new threads or processes that runs code in parallel to the “main program flow”.